|

 Jerusalem's most famous symbols.
 A golden dome whose

-around the city.
+around the city, including the Haas promenade in Talpiot.
 The Mosque was built in the 7th century by the

 Umayyad Khalif Abed el-Malik, on the site of the destroyed